MD 2.5 Moscow

 Like the larger Kometa, the Moscow appears to have been produced in a number of distinct series, perhaps indicating different batches.
 In his invaluable book on the world’s 2.5 cc engines, Jim Dunkin reports the existence of an A series going up to A1522 and possibly beyond.
 There is also an H-prefix series (pronounced in Russian as N) which is known to go at least as high as H1900.
 The production of a B series is now also confirmed - I acquired seemingly un-run engine number B1108 on eBay in early 2019.

-As far as the quality issue is concerned, my own example undoubtedly falls some way short of matching the quality of my original MVVS 2.5R-58 examples.
-However, it is clearly head and shoulders above the example tested by Peter Chinn.
-All bearings are very well fitted, while the rings provide a more than adequate seal for starting without the need for an oil prime.
+As far as the quality issue is concerned, my own examples undoubtedly fall some way short of matching the quality of my original MVVS 2.5R-58 examples.
+However, they are clearly head and shoulders above the example tested by Peter Chinn.
+All bearings are very well fitted, while the rings in both examples provide a more than adequate seal for starting without the need for an oil prime.
 British modellers of the late 1950's would have thought quite highly of any British manufacturer who produced a 2.5 cc racing glow-plug motor this good on a mass production basis.

 Now, having described the Moscow in some detail, it’s time to find out how it runs!

 The MD 2.5 Moscow on Test

 The closest thing that we have to a published contemporary test of the Moscow is Peter Chinn’s previously-mentioned 1962 article in “American Modeler”.
 In that article, Chinn cited a manufacturer’s claim of 0.300 BHP at unspecified rpm.
 Reference to the instruction leaflet which accompanies engine no. B1108 confirms Chinn's figure, also stating that the engine delivered this output at 18,000 rpm.
 Looking objectively at the engine’s functional design features and considering the documented performance of its MVVS progenitor, I’d have said that this was a perfectly credible claim.